sdglitched/FastAPI-eCom/README.md

    `create`: Endpoint to place an order by the authenticated customer.
    `search`: Endpoint fetches a paginated list of orders and its details associated with the authenticated customer.
    `search/internal`: Endpoint fetches a paginated list of orders and its details.
    _Note:_ This endpoint is ment to be used by an admin account which will created in future update.
-Currently no authentication is needed for connecting to this endpoint.
+Currently, no authentication is needed for connecting to this endpoint.
    `search/uuid`: Endpoint fetches a specific order and its details by its UUID associated with the authenticated customer.
-   `delete/uuid`: Endpoint to delete a order by its UUID associated for an authenticated customer.
+   `delete/uuid`: Endpoint to delete an order by its UUID associated for an authenticated customer.
-   _Note:_ This endpoint will be depricated in future update with the implementation of archiving.
+   _Note:_ This endpoint will be deprecated in future update with the implementation of archiving.
    ![](https://raw.githubusercontent.com/sdglitched/FastAPI-eCom/main/docs/imgs/order_enpt.png)

 ## Future Roadmap